davidski/evaluator/cran-comments.md

 ## Update

 This is a minor update, addressing stale links, some deprecated functions in dependencies, and internal code maintenance.
-No user-facing changes exist.
+There are no user-facing changes.

 ## Test environments